Azure/azure-sdk-for-js/sdk/deploymentmanager/arm-deploymentmanager/README.md

 This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Azure Service client.

+> ⚠️ This package @azure/arm-deploymentmanager with versions lower than 4.0.0-beta.1 are going to be deprecated in March 2022, we strongly recommend you to upgrade your dependency on it to version 4.0.0-beta.1 or above as soon as possible.
+The deprecate means, it starts the end of support for that library.
+You can continue to use the libraries indefinitely (as long as the service is running), but after 1 year, no further bug fixes or security fixes will be provided.

 REST APIs for orchestrating deployments using the Azure Deployment Manager (ADM).
 See https://docs.microsoft.com/azure/azure-resource-manager/deployment-manager-overview for more information.

 [Source code](https://github.com/Azure/azure-sdk-for-js/tree/main/sdk/deploymentmanager/arm-deploymentmanager) |